Q&A with a Biophilic Design Consultant: Healthy Building and Wellness Interiors — Biofilico

 Biophilic design research study for The Wardian - an EcoWorld Ballymore residential development in London’s Canary Wharf

-What prompted you to do your own research studies into biophilic design in London?
+What prompted you to do your own research studies into biophilic design and natural elements in London?

 We were commissioned by a real estate developer called EcoWorld Ballymore to take over a space of theirs by the river in Canary Wharf, London’s business district for a 4-week residency.

-We created a mini biophilic workspace in small glass building, turning it into a creative meeting room right by the water full of air-purifying plants.
+We created a mini biophilic workspace in small glass building, turning it into a creative meeting room right by the water full of air-purifying plants to improve indoor air quality.
+We also integrated natural elements such as natural light, plants, and water to enhance the connection between the built and natural environments, creating a healthier built environment.
 A team from the University of Essex then created a scientific research questionnaire for us as a ‘before and after’ questionnaire for office workers during their visit to our ‘recharge room’ full of Vitamin Nature. (see the full report here)

 In total 108 people spent about an hour in that biophilic green space designed for mental wellbeing, and we saw very positive results for key indicators such as productivity, creativity, nature-connectedness, stress and anxiety levels, even concentration.